AqwamCreates/DataPredict/docs/API/Optimizers/AdaptiveMomentEstimation.md

 Creates a new optimizer object.
 If there are no parameters given for that particular argument, then that argument will use default value.

 ```
-AdaptiveMomentEstimation.new(Beta1: number, Beta2: number, Epsilon: number): OptimizerObject
+AdaptiveMomentEstimation.new(beta1: number, beta2: number, epsilon: number): OptimizerObject
 ```

 #### Parameters:

-* Beta1: The decay rate of the moving average of the first moment of the gradients.
+* beta1: The decay rate of the moving average of the first moment of the gradients.

-* Beta2: The decay rate of the moving average of the squared gradients.
+* beta2: The decay rate of the moving average of the squared gradients.

-* Epsilon: The value to ensure that the numbers are not divided by zero.
+* epsilon: The value to ensure that the numbers are not divided by zero.

 #### Returns: